cepdnaclk/e19-3yp-Event-Attendance-Management-System/docs/README.md

 ## Testing

-Testing done on hardware and software, detailed + summarized results
+Testing is done on hardware and software.

 #### Software Testing Strategy for Reliable Event Management System